Voice AIWhite-LabelAgencyPricing

 Voice as Secondary Priority: Development resources, bug fixes, and feature updates naturally flow toward the core product.
 For chat-first platforms, this means voice capabilities may lag behind voice-native competitors.
 User reports of Stammer AI voice issues often take longer to resolve than chat-related problems.

 Architecture Constraints: Chat conversations are stateless and text-based.
 Voice conversations require real-time audio processing, interruption handling, latency optimization, and telephony integration.
-Bolting voice onto a chat architecture introduces complexity that native voice platforms design around from the start.
+Bolting voice onto a chat architecture introduces complexity that native voice AI platforms design around from the start.

 Feature Gaps: Voice-specific features like honeypot detection (blocking trap numbers that waste credits), multi-agent orchestration during live calls, and sub-100ms latency optimization are difficult to retrofit into chat-first platforms.
 These require voice-native architecture.